RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 After some iterations, the final design consists of two connectors: a 4-pin connector and a 5-pin connector.
 The purpose of this page is to explain how to correctly connect the safety chain, based on this final design.

-**As of June 2018, we have developed retrofit kits to convert all existing controller boxes to the new standard.
-Designs, documentation and images of the retrofit kits can be found in this [GitHub project](https://github.com/jhu-dvrk/dvrk-estop-retrofit) and assembled retrofit kits (i.e., a small PCB with connectors) is being made available to the community at no cost.**

-# 2. Overview of Safety Chain
+# 3. Overview of Safety Chain

 Each controller box contains 3 relays, as shown in Figure 1:
 * 1 relay on each of the two QLA boards